-Undetected Beam-In - If your opponent

-encounters this dilemma, you may download up to four Borg drones (to the planet, if any, or to any ship or facility at the location).
-If you download them to a ship or facility controlled by your opponent, the drones are intruders.
+Undetected Beam-In - If your opponent encounters this dilemma, you may download up to four Borg drones (to the planet, if any, or to any ship or facility at the location).
+If you download them to a ship or facility controlled by your opponent, the drones are intruders unexamined - A player has examined a mission if that player has revealed, glanced, or peeked at any card seeded face down at that mission, regardless of which player's card caused that player to see the card.
+If a mission has been attempted or scouted, it has been examined for both players.